-- establish and maintain Effective Communication with the Network Controller and the Possession Protection Officer or the Protection Officer; - confirm how entry into, and exit from, a Track Occupancy will be Authorised; - confirm with the Possession Protection Officer or Protection Officer. - the Route to be taken: - the Locations of all worksites; and - the contact details of all Protection Officers within the Local Possesion Authority (LPA) or Work on Track Authority (WoTA).
+- establish and maintain Effective Communication with the Network Controller and the Possession Protection Officer or the Protection Officer, - confirm how entry into, and exit from, a Work on Track Authority will be authorised; - confirm with the Possession Protection Officer or Protection Officer. - the Route to be taken; - the Locations of all worksites; and - the contact details of all Protection Officers within the Work on Track Authority.

-4.1 Rail Traffic Entering a Track Occupancy
+4.1.
+Rail Traffic Entering a Work on Track Authority

-WARNING: Only Rail Traffic associated with an LPA or WoTA may enter the LPA or WoTA.
+WARNING: Only Rail Traffic Associated with an LPA or TOA may enter the LPA or TOA

-The Pilot must get authority to enter an:
+The Pilot must get authority to enter a:

-- LPA from the Possession Protection Officer, or - WoTA from the Protection Officer.
+- Local Possession Authority (LPA) from the Possession Protection Officer, or - Track Occupancy Authority (TOA) from the Protection Officer.